How to be happy in real estate: top tips from our top agents

 “Our business approach is to put clients first.
 We work with the person, not the property.
 When you go the extra mile, your client is really appreciative, and that makes the job more enjoyable.
 You get a kick out of helping people.”

-Jonny Warren and Fiona Murray work as a team at Independent Inner North and City.
-They credit their energy to healthy living and exercise.
+Fiona Murray from Independent Inner North and City credits her energy to healthy living and exercise.

 “You have to have a balance between personal life and work.
 Real estate is fun, but it’s a tough gig.
 Work out who you are as a person and what’s important to you, and make that happen.”